Cambridge-Vision-Technologies/cambridge-vision-technologies.github.io/README.md

 ## Deployment

 The website is deployed to github pages, for static sites.
-This is done with the cd process described in `./.github/workflows/cd.yml`
+This is done with the cd process described in [.github/workflows/cd.yml](.github/workflows/cd.yml)

 ## Content

 Currently the content is static.
-But eventually will be contained in markdown files in `src` here.
+But eventually will be contained in markdown files in `./content` here.

 - [index](content/index.md)
 - [problem](content/problem.md)